karthik137/code-forge-ai/README.md

-# Codegenie
+# CodeForgeAI

-Codegenie is a VSCode extension project that takes natural language input and generates code as a response.
+CodeForgeAI is a VSCode extension project that takes natural language input and generates code as a response.

 ## Installation

-To install Codegenie, use the `vsce package` command.
+To install CodeForgeAI, use the `vsce package` command.

 ## Usage

-To use Codegenie, open the VSCode extension and enter your natural language input.
-Codegenie will generate the corresponding code as a response.
+To use CodeForgeAI, open the VSCode extension and enter your natural language input.
+CodeForgeAI will generate the corresponding code as a response.

 ## Contributing